Join the campaign to receive updates and opportunities to be involved!

 How many votes will you have?

-If you are on the general roll, you will have three votes:
+If you are on the general roll, you will vote for:

 • Mayor